Autistic traits and suicidality in midlife and old age: investigating mediating effects of mental health and social connectedness

 Abstract

-Aims: Suicidality is increased among middle-aged and older autistic adults; however, little is known about underlying factors linking Autism with suicidality in midlife and older age.
-This is the first study to address this.
-Methods: A cross-sectional observational study of 9,979 adults (76% female) aged 50+ completed questionnaires measuring autistic traits, current mental health, social connections, and suicidality (suicidal ideation and suicidal self-harm).
-Path analysis explored the relationship between autistic traits and suicidality and the mediating effects of current mental health, social connectedness and male/female sex.
-Results: Depression, anxiety, post-traumatic stress disorder (PTSD), loneliness and social isolation all significantly mediated the relationship between autistic traits and suicidal ideation.
-For suicidal self-harm, male sex, depression, PTSD and social isolation were mediators.
-Conclusions: Mental health difficulties and social isolation mediated higher rates of suicidality in 50+ year olds with high autistic traits.
-Targeted and individually tailored interventions for people on the Autism spectrum across the lifespan are important.
+Suicidality is increased among middle-aged and older autistic adults, but little is known about the underlying factors linking autism with suicidality in midlife and older age.
+Here we report a cross-sectional observational study of 9,979 adults (76% female) aged 50+ years who completed questionnaires measuring autistic traits, current mental health, social connections and suicidality (suicidal ideation and suicidal self-harm).
+We use path analysis to explore the relationship between autistic traits and suicidality and the mediating effects of current mental health, social connectedness and male/female sex.
+Our results find that depression, anxiety, post-traumatic stress disorder (PTSD), loneliness and social isolation all significantly mediate the relationship between autistic traits and suicidal ideation, with small effect sizes.
+For suicidal self-harm, male sex, depression, PTSD and social isolation were found to be mediators.
+We conclude that mental health difficulties and social isolation mediate higher rates of suicidality in 50+-year-olds with high autistic traits.
+Targeted and individually tailored interventions for people on the autism spectrum across the lifespan are important.

 Article activity feed